-This article will unpack the connection between food recipe formulation and nutrition claims.
-We will look at how ingredients, ratios, clean labeling, and functionality all play a role not just in taste or texture, but in whether you can legally and effectively say things like “high protein,” “low sugar,” or “supports immunity.”
+This blog will unpack the connection between food recipe formulation and nutrition claims.
+We will look at how ingredients, ratios, clean labelling, and functionality all play a role not just in taste or texture, but in whether you can legally and effectively say things like “high protein,” “low sugar,” or “supports immunity.”

 As brands race to meet shifting consumer preferences, clean-label product development continues to reshape the formulation process.